 So what’s an outlet anyway?
 Well, if you’ve never been, an outlet is a shop or group of shops that sell discounted stock, which is often stuff that’s no longer being sold in the main retail store.

 Where are the London outlets?

-London doesn’t have a huge outlet culture—possibly due to a lack of the kind of retail space you might find in far-flung places like Bicester.
+London doesn’t have a huge outlet culture—possibly due to a lack of the kind of retail space you might find in far-flung places.
 But there are a few dotted around the city.